threeal/cmake-action/README.md

 # CMake Action

-Configure, build, and test your [CMake](https://cmake.org/) project using [GitHub Actions](https://github.com/features/actions).
+Configure and build your [CMake](https://cmake.org/) project using [GitHub Actions](https://github.com/features/actions).
 This action simplifies the workflow for configuring the build environment of a CMake project.
-It can also be optionally specified to build a CMake project using the `cmake --build` command and test it using the `ctest` command.
+It can also be optionally specified to build a CMake project using the `cmake --build` command.

 ## Features

 - Configures a CMake project using the [`cmake`](https://cmake.org/cmake/help/latest/manual/cmake.1.html) command.
 - Optionally builds a CMake project using the `cmake --build` command.
-- Optionally tests a CMake project using the [`ctest`](https://cmake.org/cmake/help/latest/manual/ctest.1.html) command.
 - Auto-detects and installs required dependencies.
 - Supports specifying multiple CMake options directly from the action inputs.